thoid/CFD-with-NN/README.md

 # CFD-with-NN
 Optimization of Air Conditionner placement using CFD simulations with Neural Network

+# Data availability

+The data used in the study can be download in : https://drive.google.com/drive/folders/1lN-8JDwsdIay6IEUnQHaMQXBE-9fYef0?usp=drive_link.
+Download the file Research_project and upload it in your own drive at the base.

 # Introduction

 Research Project done in Tohoku University in the Laboratorie of Built Environment Engineering.